Karaborg/My-Docker-Notes/README.md

 $ docker ps
 ```

-Check all containers (Containers that running and also the ones stopped at some point):
+Check all containers (Containers that are running and also the ones that stopped at some point):
 ```
 $ docker ps -a
 ```